 - If the candidate is from New York, willing to relocate, and has 3 or more years of experience, the bot will respond with

 Congratulations!
-You've been shortlisted for the next round of interviews
+You've been shortlisted for the next round of interviews. - Otherwise, the bot will respond with

 Sorry, you are not qualified for this job opening.
-We'll keep your application on file for future opportunities
+We'll keep your application on file for future opportunities.